-The level of noise produced by the home air purification system
+The level of noise produced by the air purification system

-Like any other machines, air purifiers produce substantial noises when they are running.
+Like any other machines, indoor air purifiers produce substantial noises when they are running.
 People constantly complain about this feature.
-You may therefore want to consider the noise level of the air purifier you are buying.
-This is dependent on the location of the home air purification system in the house.
-You do not want to buy a noisy air purifier for use in the bed room.
-Air purifiers have small decibels and this will help you decide on what you will settle for.
+You may, therefore, want to consider the noise level of the purifier you are buying.
+This is dependent on the location of the purification system in the house.
+You do not want to buy a noisy indoor air purifier for use in the bedroom.
+Best indoor air purifiers have small decibels and this will help you decide on what you will settle for.
 The location also affects the noise level from the purifier.
 Overall, the decibel levels are dependent on individuals.
 What may be comfortable for one person, may not be comfortable for another person.

 Clean Air Delivery Rate

-Area measurements for the home air purification system will also come in and in helping you determine the effectiveness of the purifier when it is used in smaller areas.
+Area measurements for the indoor air purification system will also come in and in helping you determine the effectiveness of the purifier when it is used in smaller areas.

-Ensure the size of the home air purification system is correct
+Ensure the size of the home air purifier system is correct

-Before you go out to by the air purifier, ensure you have rough measurements of the room where you will place the air purifier.
-This will ensure that you find the correct size of the air purifier for that space.
+Before you go out to buy the indoor air purifier, ensure you have rough measurements of the room where you will place the oxygen purifier.
+This will ensure that you find the correct size of the purifier for that space.
 Quick measurements of the square footage of the room will go a long way.
 To obtain the square footage of the particular room, measure its length and its width in feet and the product of the two figures is the total square area of the room.

 Different home air purification systems available on the market

-Other home air purification systems utilize Activated Carbon Technology which basically means that the filters are from carbon given them high absorbent properties.
-These filters are useful for filtering areas with smoke, tobacco smoke and harmful emissions.
+Other indoor air purification systems utilize Activated Carbon Technology which basically means that the filters are from carbon given them high absorbent properties.
+These filters are useful for filtering areas with smoke, tobacco smoke, and harmful emissions.
 These filters are not as efficient as their counterpart that is the HEPA filters.

-Home air purification systems filter any pollutants, contaminants, bacteria and viruses from the indoor air.
-Take your time to research on the available brands on the market and what they have to offer.
+Indoor air purifiers filter any pollutants, contaminants, bacteria, and viruses from the air inside the house.
+Take your time to research the available brands on the market and what they have to offer.
 It will require a lot of time before you get a purifier that effectively cleans your indoor air effectively.
 You can opt for either HEPA filters or activate carbon filters.
 Carbon filters are slightly less expensive.
 Another factor you may want to consider is the product warranty and guarantee of performance.
-Enough said, buy an air purifier immediately given the long-term health benefits it has to offer.
+Enough said, buy the best indoor air purifier immediately given the long-term health benefits it has to offer.